JiiHoo00/Learning-Angular/file-upload-example/readme.md

 - app.component.html
 - app.module.ts

-Backend is only package.json, which bring in express and multer (for file uploading) and app.js for the code.
+Backend is only package.json, which brings in express and multer (for file uploading) and app.js for the code.